Weed Trees, Pricey Eggnog & Program Pranks: Stories from Nebraska Christmas Past

 Listen To This Story

 From weed trees to pricey eggnog, pioneer Nebraskans celebrated Christmas in different ways.
-We unwrap a collection of sometimes quirky holiday stories, as told by Nebraska State Historical Society historians.
+We unwrap a collection of sometimes quirky holiday stories, as told by History Nebraska historians.

 In 1890, the southwest Nebraska town of Trenton was full of adventuresome homesteaders, according to an account from local resident Ned Davis.
-Jim Potter, senior research historian and associate editor at the Nebraska State Historical Society, continued this story of how industrious, “high spirited” young men created the town’s first community Christmas tree.
+Jim Potter, senior research historian and associate editor at the History Nebraska, continued this story of how industrious, “high spirited” young men created the town’s first community Christmas tree.

 Buffalo Bill's Christmas Program Prank

 Jim Potter of History Nebraska said one of his favorite stories is about legendary frontiersman and showman Buffalo Bill Cody, his wife Louisa and daughter Arta.
 In the 1870s, the family was living at Fort McPherson, near North Platte, where Buffalo Bill was an Army scout.
 Louisa tasked her husband with preparing young Arta for a recitation at a Christmas event at the barracks.
 Louisa decided that Arta would recite a piece called the “Star of Bethlehem” for the crowd of soldiers and family members.
 But Buffalo Bill had a different idea, as Potter related in this account from Louisa.